ku-sldg/haskell-am/README.md

 * See the Makefile(in this directory) for commented working examples of command line option combinations.
 * One useful option is -s for "simulation mode".
 Simulation mode fakes real measurement and cryptographic operations, and is meant for testing/quick feedback about the protocol control flow (and the structure of resulting evidence).
 ### Development Flow/Hints
 *  After permantently setting one of the preceding environment variables, the easiest strategy for an interactive development style is via the `make ghci` command.
-It uses the `stack ghci` feature to load a familar ghci environment within the stack project (that reacts to source modifications).
+It invokes the `stack ghci` feature to load a familar ghci environment within the stack project (that reacts to source modifications).
 See the [Haskell Stack documentation](https://docs.haskellstack.org/en/stable/README/) for more details.
-*  Because `stack ghci` only allows loading one Main module at a time, we need three separate commands that respond to source changes in each of the Main modules: `make ghciserv`(ServerMain.hs), `make ghciapp`(AppMain.hs), `make ghcigen`(GenMain.hs).  `make ghci` is the same as `make ghciserv` and should respond to all source changes besides to the other two Main modules.
+*  Because `stack ghci` only allows loading one Main module at a time, we need three separate commands that respond to changes in each of the Main module source files: `make ghciserv`(ServerMain.hs), `make ghciapp`(AppMain.hs), `make ghcigen`(GenMain.hs).  `make ghci` is the same as `make ghciserv` and responds to all source changes in the shared libraries(changes to any source file except ClientMain.hs or GenMain.hs).
 If you've changed code in multiple Main modules, a safe bet is to simply type `make`(an alias for `stack build`).
-However, this will not give you a REPL loop and usually takes quite a bit longer(10-20 seconds) than re-loading a ghci session--so I tend to use it sparingly (i.e. before I deploy the whole thing for an end-to-end test run).
+However, this will not give you a REPL loop and usually takes quite a bit longer(10-20 seconds) than re-loading a ghci session--so I tend to use it sparingly (i.e. before deploying everything for an end-to-end test run).

 ## Source Files
 ---